rttll/zcastles/README.md

 # ZCastles

+Zillow clone for finding castles (but not really).

-Skill-building project for component-based Vue app.
+Just a for-fun project to practice a full component-based Vue app.

 ## Project setup